 Play wicked witch and whip up your own batch of poison apples.
-This classic treat can be made by bringing 3 cups of sugar, 1 cup water, 1/2 cup light corn syrup to a boil and cook until it reaches 290 degrees (using a candy thermometer).
-Stir in 1/2 tsp cinnamon extract and 1/8 tsp black food coloring and dip the apples in one at a time.
-All the little kiddies are sure to enjoy their fruit this year... muahaha!
+This classic caramel apple treat can be made by bringing 3 cups sugar, 1 cup water and 1/2 cup light corn syrup to a boil and cooking it until it reaches 290 degrees Fahrenheit (use a candy thermometer).

-Impress your thrill-seeking friends with this "Fear Factor" inspired snack.
-Using pitted dates as the shell, fill each "cockroach" with sweet almonds and arrange them atop of an alluring chocolate cream pie.
-Watch onlookers cringe as the brave few chow down on a delicious roach covered pie.
+Impress your thrill-seeking friends with this Fear-Factor-inspired Halloween appetizer.
+Using pitted dates as the shell, fill each "cockroach" with sweet almonds and arrange them atop an alluring chocolate cream pie.
+Watch onlookers cringe as the brave few chow down on a delicious roach-covered pie.

 Intestines for dessert?
 Only on Halloween!
 Don't be surprised if this treat makes your dinner guests cringe.
 To make this disgusting delicacy, roll out dough and add chocolate pudding and chocolate chips to the center.
 Fold the dough so the chocolate is tucked inside and bake for 14 to 16 minutes.
 To add the fresh-from-the-flesh look, smear some strawberry rhubarb on top and dig in!

 Whip up a deathly adorable scene with these simple-to-make gravesite pudding cups.
 Use chocolate pudding and crushed chocolate cookies to make the dirt.
 Make a tombstone by icing a cookie and placing it in the dirt.
 As for the heads, give them a wrinkly texture by drying the apple slices in the oven.
-Make two or make twenty!
-Make sure you keep the couples together -- 'til death to they part!
+Make two or make 20!
+Make sure you keep the couples together—'til death do they part!